tamisha-tech/ActiveDirectoryLab/README.md

 <p>
 As you can see the Powershell script created a user with the username "bab.hubo" We were able to login to Client-1 with his credentials as a normal user.
 </p>

+---

+## 🆕 2025 Local Lab Extension (Hyper-V)

+To reinforce my understanding of Active Directory, I created a local lab using Hyper-V, Windows Server, and a Windows 10 client VM.

+### Current Progress
+- ✅ Installed and promoted Windows Server to Domain Controller
+- ✅ Created the `tamishatech.local` forest
+- ✅ Joined Windows 10 VM to domain

+### Next Objectives
+- [ ] Build OU structure (`IT`, `HR`, `Finance`)
+- [ ] Add users and groups using PowerShell
+- [ ] Apply GPOs for password policy and screen lock
+- [ ] Document and export event logs

+> 🔍 This extension complements the original Azure-based lab to ensure I understand AD deployment in both local and cloud contexts.